Pablo-Rovito/insurance-price-estimator/README.md

 * Create an API for managing insurance pricing
 * Implement a simple Frontend for consuming the API
 * Include some business logic
+* Produce and consume messages with Kafka

 ## Stack
 * Backend: Springboot with Java
 * Frontend: React with Typescript
 * Database: PostgreSQL
+* Event Streaming: Kafka
 * Containerization: Docker

 ## How to deploy it on local environment